OWASP/samm/Website/content/model.md

 For an overview of the version 2 changes, read our [SAMM version 2 release notes](/release-notes-v2).

-We generated a PDF version of the model, available as download [here](https://github.com/OWASP/samm/blob/master/Supporting%20Resources/v2.0/OWASP-SAMM-v2.0.pdf).
-Be advised that we are updating the layout of this document throughout the coming days.
+We generated a bare-bones [PDF version](https://github.com/OWASP/samm/blob/master/Supporting%20Resources/v2.0/OWASP-SAMM-v2.0.pdf) of the model.
+We'll continue to work on it to have a final version as soon as possible.